pawelmuller/misnomer/README.md

         return a;
     }
     ```
-   You can define variables within `()` braces and return an optional function result using `return` keyword.
+   You can define variables within `()` braces and return an optional function result using the `return` keyword.

 7. You can use a `while()` loop when you want to repeat the same set of instructions many times: